 How much extra time is required of TEACH-MS students to participate in the program?

 The clinical experiences in the first and second year are scheduled, on average, once every month.
 These clinical experiences are 2-4 hours long.
-Students are encouraged to attend the weekly 1-hour PRIME seminars.
+Students are encouraged to attend weekly seminars.
 The Summer Institute on Race and Health will be full-time for 4 weeks during the summer between the first and second year of medical school.
 The clerkship in the third year and the elective in the fourth year are a part of the regular medical school curriculum, so these do not require additional time.

 Is a master’s program part of the TEACH-MS curriculum?

 TEACH-MS does not require you to get a master’s degree.
 However, as a UC Davis medical student you may elect to complete a master’s program.

 What does the TEACH-MS curriculum look like over the four years?

 In the first year students participate in clinical experiences at local community clinics and engage in inter-professional learning with the UCD Betty Irene Moore School of Nursing.
 Students also have the opportunity to participate in weekly seminars.